uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 * Tapping the placemark icon in the bottom left will add a placemark in the middle of the crosshairs.
 * Tapping the 3 dots in the bottom right will allow you to add GPS tracking and draw and measure distances.

-## Exporting to QField
+## QField
-If we have time I'll talk briefly about QField as well.
+QField is another Android based GIS app.